 For example; if a child runs home after a successful accomplishment (education, social or sports), excited to tell their mother or father.
 After telling the parent, he or she sees disappointment in the parent’s eyes or gets a negative response like “you could have done better” or “that’s all”, a core belief forms like “I am not good enough” or "I am stupid" along with a painful an attached emotion of disappointment.
 The child suppresses the hurtful experience, ignores the defeating belief and does not make closure with the emotional pain.
 But the recording (memory) and beliefs are still alive and active in his or her subconscious mind.

 Going further, the child then grows up and in a job where a promotion opportunity comes up.
 He or she never applies.
 Why?
 Because the situation is a trigger, an old rooted core belief surfaces from his or her subconscious into the conscious mind saying -“You do not deserve a promotion" or "you're not good enough”.
 Positive change or success at that point is blocked, no action is taken, and the opportunity is missed.
 Throughout the whole experience, the person is unaware of the effects his or her old core beliefs have had on the situation.

-The next excuse I hear is my past events “don't affect me now; it happened so long ago” or “cannot change it now”.
+The next excuse I hear is "my past events don't affect me now; it happened so long ago” or “doesn't affect me now”.
 Those statements are far from the truth.
-A memory cannot be unrecorded, but yet they can be altered.
+Memory cannot be unrecorded.
 The root cause or in this case the core belief can be changed or shifted to a positive belief.
-Also the associated emotion that was not dealt with back then can be diminished and brought to closure.
+Also, the associated emotion that was not dealt with back then can be diminished and brought to closure.
 Once the core belief is shifted and closure is made with the painful emotion, the brain no longer uses that event, belief or painful emotion as a barrier to success.